Canon 10D vs T3i

 |15.||Canon 300D||Y||- / -||-||-||-||1.1||-||-||-|

 |16.||Canon D60||Y||- / -||-||-||-||1.1||-||-||-|

 Studio photographers will appreciate that the Canon 10D (unlike the T3i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the T3i have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the T3i have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the T3i was followed by the Canon T4i.
 Further information on the features and operation of the 10D and T3i can be found, respectively, in the Canon 10D Manual (free pdf) or the online Canon T3i Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 10D and the Canon T3i?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 10D:

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.55x vs 0.53x).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Longer lasting: Can take more shots (500 versus 440) on a single battery charge.